Using MinIO for S3 compatible object storage

 By default external access to the MinIO UI isn't available.
 This is easily changed by applying the following YAML to your cluster with

-kubectl apply -f minio-service.yaml (or whatever you call the file containing the contents below):
+kubectl apply -f minio-service.yaml (or whatever you call the file containing the contents below) which will launch a Civo Load Balancer (at an additional charge):

 apiVersion: v1 kind: Service metadata: name: minio-service spec: type: LoadBalancer ports: - port: 9000 targetPort: 9000 protocol: TCP selector: app: minio